Nayni/fluse/website/docs/introduction.md

 What bothers me the most about this approach is that almost none of this code is relevant for our test.
 All we needed were a few posts, some comments and maybe a few users, we really don't care about things like user phone or email... yet it's cluttering our test.
 On top of that the actual test plus assertion is only 3 lines while setting everything up took up 10 times the space...

-However, the attentive reader might tell us:
+However, the attentive reader might argue:

 - you could use `faker` to generate random data so you don't have to worry about username and phone numbers,
 - you could refactor the setup code into a function